Boomerang (The Creatures album)

 Boomerang is the second studio album by British duo the Creatures (a.k.a. singer Siouxsie Sioux and musician Budgie).
-The album was recorded in Spain with Mike Hedges, in Jerez de la Frontera, in Andalusia.
+It was recorded in Spain, in Jerez de la Frontera, in Andalusia, with Mike Hedges as co-producer.
 It features brass arrangements including trumpet, trombone and saxophone.

-Boomerang received widespread critical acclaim from British music critics, who praised Siouxsie's vocals and the choice of a wide range of musical styles on the album, including blues, jazz and Spanish styles such as flamenco.
-The album was later hailed by singer Jeff Buckley, who covered the song "Killing Time".
+Boomerang received widespread critical acclaim from music critics, who praised Siouxsie's vocals and the choice of a wide range of musical styles on the album, including blues, jazz and Spanish styles such as flamenco.
+The album was hailed by Jeff Buckley, who covered the song "Killing Time".
+In 2024, Uncut magazine rated Boomerang at number 184 in their list of "the 500 Greatest Albums of the 1980s".